 One of the main reasons why a customer will not want to engage with you is because you’ve created a negative experience from the beginning.
 Even though you’ve sent that welcome email, maybe they haven’t received it.
 If you want to find out why your email marketing isn’t working, take a look at this article.

 Once you’ve ruined the initial experience, it’s difficult to regain their trust.
 So, the business needs to figure out how to make an excellent first impression to all of your customers.
 This will help you to implement strategies for effective consumer relations.

-Below are examples of strategies that you must implement.
+Below are examples of Relationship Marketing strategies that you must implement.

 1. Quality Customer Experience